sf-wdi-44/rails-views-and-helpers/glossary.md

 <%= render "shared/footer" %>
 ```

-Render a partial in `_product.html.erb` and pass it a variable.
+Render a partial in `_product.html.erb` and pass it a local variable.
 ```erb
 # index.html.erb
 <% @products.each do |product| %>